Lead scoring is essential to a well-oiled marketing and sales machine.

 - New York, New York

-Rather than adding every possible combination to your lead scoring algorithm and overcomplicate it with rules that makes it hard to maintain and understand, it makes much more sense to try to improve your data quality, as that will help you in areas outside of just lead scoring.
+Rather than adding every possible combination to your lead scoring model and overcomplicating it with rules that make your system hard to maintain and understand, it makes much more sense to try to improve your data quality, as that will help you in areas outside of just lead scoring.

-Ensuring that you have consistent data is critical for accurate lead scoring.
+Ensuring that you have consistent data is critical for accurate scores in any lead scoring model.

 4. Duplicate Records Lead to Inconsistent Scoring Results

 Duplicate records are a serious pain in the neck when it comes to lead scoring.
-Every duplicate leads to several new questions:
+Every duplicate creates several new questions:

 - Which record do you use?